Post-Baccalaureate Teacher Education

 A Full Range of Teacher-Education Programs

-For men and women, who already hold a bachelor’s degree and seek initial teacher licensure, we offer two nationally acclaimed teacher preparation programs:
+For men and women who already hold a Bachelor’s degree (other than in education) and seek initial teacher licensure, we offer two nationally acclaimed teacher preparation programs:

 Initial Teacher Licensure